viet34tqc/notebook/nestjs.md

 ### Provider

 Most of the code we will be using in NestJs is within providers.
 Provider is simply a class that can be injected in other classes as dependancy.
 They are anotated with `Injectable()` decorator
+`@Injectable()` can also be applied for normal class.
+By this way, you are telling Nest this is a class that can have dependencies that should be instantiated by Nest and its DI system

+In other words, **`@Injectable()` allows class to be injected in other class and also to inject other class into it**

 ### Services